Destinations Western Africa

 The floating village in Benin.
 Photo/Conde Nast Traveler.

 The village was built 400 years ago in the era of slavery, right in the middle of Lake Nokoué.
 Legend has it that in the 18th century, the indigenous ethnic group of Tofinu built Ganvie, as a tactic to hide away from the Fon tribe- their oppressors.
 The people of the Fon tribe in the old Dahomey Kingdom were powerful and oppressive.
+The Fon people used their superiority to kidnap, brutalise, and sell other tribes to slave merchants.
+Dahomey kingdoms’ soldiers would capture and sell them to Portuguese traders.

 The mighty warriors of the Fon tribe, however, had a major weakness – they believed that a sacred demon occupied Lake Nokoué.
 This belief prevented them from entering the river or coming close to the Ganvié Lake.
 The Tofinu were clever enough to see through this and take advantage of the situation.
 They quickly built homes for their people on this hallowed lake – this action was a great plan.
 This unique approach allowed them to escape the oppression of the soldiers and thrive in their new floating village.
 Following this, the Tofinu people named the village ‘Ganvié’ – which translates to “We are saved”.
+Today, 400 years later, the village still stands.
+Ganvié now has over three thousand buildings, including a Post office, a school, a bank and even a hotel.

-Can you visit Ganvie?
+Can You Visit Ganvie?

 About the author